sideeffects/GameDevelopmentToolset/README.md

-## Instructions - Method 1
+## Instructions - Method 1 (Recommended)
-Download the repository using the green Clone or Download Button and unzip contents into the following folders depending on your operating system:

-Windows

-    C:\Users\[username]\Documents\houdini[ver#]

-OSX

-    /Users/[username]/Library/Preferences/houdini/[ver#]

-Linux

-    ~/houdini[ver#]

-Be sure to merge as needed!
-If you're copying and not cloning, the files shouldn't overwrite anything that doesn't involve the toolset.
+Use the built in Updater in Houdini 16.5 to download the latest releases from Github.
+You can find more information [here](https://www.sidefx.com/tutorials/game-dev-toolset-installation/)

-## Instructions - Method 2
+## Instructions - Method 2 (Cutting Edge)
 Download the repository using the green Clone or Download Button and unzip contents into the folder of your choosing

 Edit the houdini.env file found at the topmost directory